lifeich1/bilibili-api-rs/README.md

 A rust library project got inspiration from [bilibili-api](https://github.com/Passkou/bilibili-api).

-No plan for cover all apis.
+- No plan for cover all apis.
+- "GET" like api only.

 *WIP*

+## Features

+### plugin

+"plugin" feature enable a bevy plugin for helping emit api request as background task.